 Boris, Racism, Imperialism, and “The Road to Mandalay”

-Prime Ministers are always popular targets.
-Boris Johnson, Britain’s new PM, wears the bullseye over there now.
-For everything from domestic squabbling to “insensitivity” in reciting “The Road to Mandalay” on a visit to Myanmar (formerly known as Burma).
-In the immortal words of Richard Nixon, let us say this about that.
+Prime Ministers are always popular targets, and Boris Johnson wore the bullseye as well as the rest.
+One shaft was directed at his “insensitivity” in reciting “The Road to Mandalay” on a visit to Myanmar (formerly known as Burma).
+In the immortal words of John Kennedy, let us say this about that.

 * * * * *

-Mandalay as Dog Whistle
+Mandalay as dog whistle

-Mandalay as Progressive Poetry?
+Mandalay as progressive poetry?

 A friend who never read the poem before sent me his impression: “It seems to recall the allure and beauty of a country where a soldier was asked to do a dangerous job, and a people he later longed to be with again.”